choria-io/asyncjobs/overview/scheduled-tasks/index.md

 # Scheduled Tasks

-The Task Scheduler allows you to create cron like entries that will create Tasks on demand.
+The Task Scheduler supports cron-like entries that create tasks on demand.

-This requires a separate process to be run that will supervise the configured schedules and create the tasks.
-We have such a Scheduler built into the `ajc` binary deployable in any container manager.
+A separate supervisor process evaluates the configured schedules and creates the tasks.
+The supervisor is built into the `ajc` binary and is deployable in any container manager.

-The scheduler we provide support being deployed in a highly-available cluster, they will perform leader election with one of the cluster scheduling tasks.
-There is no need to restart or signal these schedulers as tasks are added, removed or updated.
+The scheduler supports highly-available clusters.
+Members perform leader election, and one member schedules tasks at a time.
+Restarts and signals are not required when schedules are added, removed, or updated.

-You can [Deploy to Kubernetes](../handlers-k8s/) using our Helm Charts, or run anywhere else as per below guide.
+[Deploying to Kubernetes](../handlers-k8s/) is supported through Helm charts.
+The scheduler can also run anywhere else, as described below.

-## Schedule Overview
+## Schedule overview

-A Scheduled task takes a Cron like Schedule and some Task related properties and will then create new jobs on demand using those properties as templates.
+A scheduled task combines a cron-like schedule with task properties.
+The scheduler creates new jobs on demand, using those properties as templates.

 ```go
 // ScheduledTask represents a cron like schedule and task properties that will